yaseenkhancs/microservices-kafka-project/README.md

 # Microservice / Kafka based Social Media Platform

-## Utilising Micronaut and Kafka to create a framework for a containerised social media platform as part of my ENG2 project.
+## Utilising Micronaut and Kafka to create a framework for a containerised social media platform.

 1. How to run the microservices:
    1. Go to each Microservice root folder and build the docker image